moby/moby/pkg/libcontainer/README.md

 #### container
-A container is a self contained directory that is able to run one or more processes inside without affecting the host system.
+A container is a self contained directory that is able to run one or more processes without affecting the host system.
 The directory is usually a full system tree.
 Inside the directory a `container.json` file is placed with the runtime configuration for how the processes should be contained and ran.
 Environment, networking, and different capabilities for the